guiohm/html-scrabble/README.md

     * Arbitration when draw at end of round

 ---
-## Below is the original info unchanged from Hans Huebner
+## Below is the original info almost unchanged from Hans Huebner
 ---

 ## Installing